-1. Land alienated from the original Town Belt but still suitable for Town Belt purposes This includes:
+1. Land alienated from the original Town Belt but still suitable for Town Belt purposes

+This includes:

-- land currently owned by the Council but not protected by the Deed.
-For example, former Vice Regal, Chest Hospital, and Telecom land and Stellin Memorial Park.
-These areas are included in this management plan. - land currently owned by the Crown or Crown agency.
-This land is now subject to the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009 giving Taranaki Whānui the right of first refusal to acquire when any of these properties are declared surplus (See 2.9.5).
-This land includes: - land at Clifton Terrace (former Correspondence School site) - land at Abel Smith Street (open-space land adjacent to Te Aro School) - part of the Wellington College - part of Government House (this land is not covered by the right of first refusal provisions). - Private land fitting the criteria
+- land currently owned by the Crown or Crown agency.
+This land is now subject to the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009 giving Taranaki Whānui the right of first refusal to acquire when any of these properties are declared surplus (See 2.6.5).
+This land includes: - land at Clifton Terrace (former Correspondence School site) - part of Wellington College and Wellington East Girls College